 Modera Wealth Management makes investment decisions based on Modern Portfolio Theory, which holds the following tenets:

-The firm’s portfolios primarily include:
+The firm’s portfolios primarily include the following types of investments:

-However, portfolios may also include the following:
+However, portfolios may also use the following to add further diversification:

 For accredited investors that meet a certain net worth or income minimum, the firm may also recommend private investments, such as pooled investment vehicles that invest in securities including debt and equity.